 – Produces great volume and shine to dull/flat tresses

 – Rotating bristol can be turned on or off, depending on what type of style you are looking for.

 – Compact for easy travel

 – The cord can limit your distance

-Created with a whopping 500 watts, the John Freida Hot Air Brush is a dream for anyone looking for a reliable alternative to blow drying your air.
+Created with a whopping 500 watts, the John Freida is a dream for anyone looking for a reliable alternative to blow drying.
 Its titanium ceramic combined coated barrel makes it easier to turn your frizzy hair to beautiful, voluptuous tresses.
-While titanium allows your hair to heat quickly, the ceramic allows the heat to be distributed evenly.
+While titanium allows your tresses to heat quickly, the ceramic allows the heat to be distributed evenly.
 With this combination, your will have the perfect balance of heat for a silky smooth outcome.

 – Titanium and ceramic combined plating

-– Equipped with anti-static and tangle-free bristles that helps the brush move through your hair swiftly.
+– Equipped with anti-static and tangle-free bristles that helps the brush move through your tresses swiftly.

 – Volumizes while drying

 – Limited usage

 Whether it’s a smooth, silky finish or a bouncy curl, the Instyler will help you achieve the perfect ending for the style of your choice.
 Its tourmaline ceramic plate is paired with a 2-way barrel that lets you choose the direction of your curls.
 It is equipped with 4 heat settings that change based on texture, with the highest setting being 425 degrees.